 If you have been involved in an accident where your car may be totaled, it’s important to seek legal representation to ensure you receive a fair appraisal and resulting settlement.
 Working with an expert accident lawyer is the best way to ensure you are not manipulated by your insurance company.
 Here is some important information to know on what it means to have a totaled vehicle.

-A totaled car is any car that is considered to be a “total loss,” meaning it is typically better to receive cash for the car than have it fixed.
+If the cost to repair is higher than the value of the vehicle, it’s likely the car will be labeled as a total loss.
+Insurance companies will always look to pay out the cheaper option and this is no different.
 By definition, a totaled car is recognized as a car that would cost more to repair than the value of the vehicle.
 For example, if your car is worth $8,000 and the cost of repairs is $10,000, your vehicle would be considered totaled.
 In these scenarios, insurance companies will not repair the car and instead provide you with money that reflects the vehicle’s worth.

 This definition is designed to benefit both the insurance company and owner of the car.
 The car owner is able to recover the money they would otherwise lose and the insurance company saves money in the process.
 The process of determining whether your car is totaled usually takes a couple of days.
 If the insurance company decides your car is totaled, they will give you a check for the value of your car.